wx-chevalier/Awesome-Lists-and-CheatSheets/40.Hardware/QuantumComputing/QuantumComputing-List.md

 # Resource

+## Book

+- [2023-《Quantum Computing 101》 #Book#](https://academy.meetiqm.com/curriculum/index.html): Our modules are exploratory in nature.
+Thus, you will actively experience the different ideas of quantum computing, its algorithms and its applications.

+# Tutorial

 # OpenSource

 - [2018-QuSimPy](https://github.com/adamisntdead/QuSimPy): Qusim.py is a toy multi-qubit quantum computer simulator, written in 150 lines of python.